Ex-Marine Reed back in U.S. after prisoner swap with Russia | Politics

 Ex-Marine Reed back in U.S. after prisoner swap with Russia

-Biden and Secretary of State Antony Blinken said they were working to free another American held in Russia, Paul Whelan, also a former Marine.
-Joey and Paula Reed, the parents of Trevor Reed, thanked Biden and others, saying in a statement that the "president's action may have saved Trevor's life."
-His father, Joey, later told reporters that they had two phone calls with their son on Wednesday.
-"It didn't sound like him (in the first call).

 U.S. ex-Marine Trevor Reed arrived back in the United States, his spokesperson said on Thursday, after being freed by Russia in a prisoner swap that took place amid the most tense bilateral relations in decades over the war in Ukraine.
-Reed was released on Wednesday in exchange for Russian pilot Konstantin Yaroshenko.
+Reed was released on Wednesday on an airport tarmac in Ankara, Turkey, in exchange for Russian pilot Konstantin Yaroshenko.

 The swap was not part of broader diplomatic talks and did not represent an American change in approach on Ukraine, U.S. officials said.
 Russian-American ties have been at their worst since the Cold War era following Russia's Feb.
 24 invasion of Ukraine and subsequent Western sanctions imposed on Moscow.
-Reed, from Texas, was back in the United States, his spokesperson said, without immediately confirming where he entered the country.
+Reed, from Texas, was back in the United States, his spokesperson said without elaborating.

-His parents said earlier he would be taken to a military hospital for monitoring.
-Senior U.S. officials say the 30-year-old was in "good spirits."
-"Today, we welcome home Trevor Reed and celebrate his return to the family that missed him dearly," President Joe Biden said in a statement prior to Reed's arrival, noting the parents' concerns about their son's health.
+Reed's parents said earlier he would be taken to a military hospital for monitoring.
+Senior U.S. officials said the 30-year-old was in "good spirits" despite some health issues.
+Reed was convicted in Russia in 2019 of endangering the lives of two police officers while drunk on a visit to Moscow.
+The United States called his trial a "theater of the absurd."

-"The negotiations that allowed us to bring Trevor home required difficult decisions that I do not take lightly," Biden added.
-Asked later on Wednesday how he was able to raise the issue of Reed's detention amid the broader tensions with Russia over Ukraine, Biden said, "I did it.
-I raised it.
-I raised it three months ago."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)